auth0/docs/articles/authorization/guides/dashboard/delete-roles.md

 ---
 # Delete Roles

 This guide will show you how to delete a role using Auth0's Dashboard.
+This task can also be performed [using the Management API](/authorization/guides/api/delete-roles).
 Roles are used with the API Authorization Core feature set.

 <%= include('../_includes/_enable-authz-core') %>